CharterUp

 Shuttle monitoring presented the ideal starting point: a contained, geographically localized scenario operating within the San Francisco Bay Area.
 With the return-to-office movement gaining strong traction in 2025, corporate shuttle routes were expanding fast, and a well-designed monitoring tool built for this context could scale directly into the broader bus network with massive growth potential already in motion.

 Teams usually set up war room-like operations for monitoring: a chaotic but somehow functional setup where everyone is watching the same screens.
 Behind the scenes, everything gets tracked via a really big and old spreadsheet that has seen no version control or audit trail and is 100% not a source of truth, since many teams change it over time without coordination.
-It's always a stressful situation with no reliable ground truth to fall back on.
+The usage of CoachRail, CharterUp's management tool, was subpar.
+It served more as a contact book and schedule checker than an actual tool people could rely on to get anything done.

 The obvious answer would be Uber or any live transport monitoring tool, but they don't scale well for this use case.
 You're usually tracking one trip at a time, not dozens spread across the US simultaneously.
 After thinking for a while, Flightradar24 emerged as the best analogy: a crowded space packed with information that can be filtered and focused on when needed, giving a whole team the ability to zoom in on what matters without losing the broader picture.